Executive Summary

 2. Is cannabis SEO or paid media better for dispensaries?

 Neither is universally better.
-Cannabis SEO performs best for long-term local visibility and “near me” searches, while paid media is effective for launches, promotions, and controlled traffic volume.
+Cannabis SEO performs best for long-term discoverability and acquisition efficiency, while paid media is effective for launches, promotions, and controlled traffic generation.

 3. How long does cannabis SEO take to generate results?